NOTE on renaming of 2 of these Short Back Carries:

-Reinforced Rear Rebozo Rucksack, Half Jordan’s Back Carry, and Double Rebozo are all very similar carries that can be done with a very short wrap (size 3 for most moms).
+Reinforced Rear Rucksack, Half Jordan’s Back Carry, and Double Sling are all very similar carries that can be done with a very short wrap (size 3 for many moms).
 All three carries have rucksack straps, two passes over baby, and tie at the shoulder with no waist belt or crosses in front.
 For this reason these carries are:

 - a cool option for hot weather